ninjadev/nin/README.md

     this.output.minFilter = THREE.LinearFilter;
     this.output.magFilter = THREE.LinearFilter;

-    // ... other constructor comment
+    // ... other constructor content, such as initializing your Random.
   }

   update(frame) {